• Skip to primary navigation

 1. Preheat the oven to 180°F.

-Cool the treats to room temperature.
-Store them in an airtight container or plastic zip-top bag on the counter or in your pantry.
+Place them in an airtight container or plastic zip-top bag and store them on the counter or in your pantry.

-You can also freeze them in a freezer-safe container or plastic freezer bag.
+For longer storage, freeze the treats in a freezer-safe container or plastic freezer bag.

-How long the treats last depends on how much moisture is in them.
-At room temperature, it ranges from a few days to several weeks.
-Discard the treats if there is any sign of mold or spoilage.
+How long the treats last depends on how much moisture remains in them.
+At room temperature, they can last anywhere from a few days to several weeks.

-Freezing them is the best choice for longer storage.
-They will last up to 4 months in the freezer.
+Freezing is the best option for long-term storage.
+Frozen treats will last up to 4 months.

 Yes, sweet potatoes and chicken are definitely safe for human consumption.
 Give one a try and see if you like it.